Canada's Economic Action Plan | Plan d'action économique du Canada |

 into social housing nationwide a sweeping investment aimed at helping

-is expected to be part of the aggressive stimulus package unveiled in
+expected to be part of the aggressive stimulus package unveiled in Tuesday's

-Tuesday's federal budget and could provide a boost for tradespeople hit
+federal budget and could provide a boost for tradespeople hit by the slowdown

 Source: